Connecting Generations Naturally:

 All donations under $250 will be recognized in "The Prairie Country Quarterly," our quarterly newsletter.
 Donations above that amount will be recognized at the center itself.
 A variety of naming opportunities will also be available for larger donations.

-Fundraising will continue throughout 2018.
-Assuming we have a successful campaign, we hope to begin construction by Spring, 2019.
-And, if all goes as expected, we hope to be holding our Grand Opening in the Fall of 2019 or the Spring of 2020!
+Fundraising is continuing!
+We hope to accept a construction bid sometime in 2021.
+And, if all goes as expected, we hope to be holding our Grand Opening in 2022!

 If you would like to help us with this exciting project, you can download this Pledge Form and send your donation to:

 The Friends of Winnebago County Conservation Foundation, Inc.